ccri/geomesa/docs/user/commandline_tools.rst

 ingestraster
 ^^^^^^^^^^^^

-To ingest one or multiple raster image files into Geomesa, use the `ingestraster` command.
+To ingest one or multiple raster image files into GeoMesa, use the `ingestraster` command.
 Input files, Geotiff or DTED, are located on local file system.
 If chunking (only works for single file) is specified by option `-ck`, input file is cut into chunks by size in kilobytes (option `-cs or